 Achievements of Deepika Kumari

 After mastering archery from Tata Academy, Deepika Kumari won a gold medal in the compound singles competition at the 2006 World Championships held in Marida, Mexico.
 Deepika was the second Indian to achieve this feat.
-From here, achievements started in Deepika’s life and she got the title of world number one archer.
+From here, achievements started in Deepika’s life and she got the title of the world’s number one archer.

 At the age of 15, he won the 11th Youth Archery Championship held in the US in the year 2009.
-After that Deepika won bronze medal in Asian Games 2010.
+After that Deepika won the bronze medal in Asian Games 2010.
 After this, Deepika won 2 gold medals in the women’s singles and team competition in the Commonwealth Games in the same year.

 Deepika Kumari was given the Padma Shri award by President Pranab Mukherjee in 2016.